 Over the life of the Company, the Investment Manager has built a resilient and diversified portfolio with good growth potential and downside protection that delivers an attractive mix of income yield and capital appreciation for shareholders.
-This has been achieved through consistent delivery of our strategic priorities, described on page 22.
+This has been achieved through consistent delivery of our strategic priorities, described above.